 As your kids get older they will become more familiar with all the essentials, can help speed up the process all while still learning.
 One day before you know it they’ll be baking you something all by themselves.
-Baking & cooking are skills that can help them in every day life.
+Baking and cooking are skills that can help them in every day life.
 Knowing what is needed, learning how to stock a pantry & check dates, proper rotation of products in your pantry(fifo-first in first out)…… Who knows, they even may use some of these skills in a job some day.

-Often when we are baking we only think of the glorious end product your baked or cooked goods, but if you dig a little deeper you can find that baking with kids is
+Often when we are baking we only think of the glorious end product your baked or cooked goods.
+But if you dig a little deeper you can find that baking with kids is

 These were so good you just couldn’t have one.
 Seriously I couldn’t keep Sammie’s hands out of the cookie jar so to speak.